0xSardius/0xSardius/README.md

 - **web3 Consulting**- Strategic planning, technical architecture, and token economics
 - **Data Driven Optimization** - Analytics using onchain data, performance tuning for your onchain app
 - **Bridge Story to Technology** - Conceptual integration between the brand story and archetypes behind your vision
-- **Continuous Improvement** - Upgrading strategies for developing onchain apps
+- **Continuous Improvement** - Upgrading strategies for scaling and improving onchain apps
 - **Education and Workshops** - Training and blockchain literacy

 ## Notable Projects